How To Fix A Leaking Shower Head

 After that, remove the shower head by slowly unscrewing it from the pipes.
 Typically, it can be done with bare hands, but if the head is stuck tightly, unscrew it with wrenches or pliers.

-Keep a towel or a bucket below the leaky showerhead, as there may be water in the pipe, even after shutting off the mains.
-And that water will spill from the shower head once you remove it.
+Keep a towel or a bucket below the leaky showerhead, as there may be water in the pipe even after shutting off the mains.
+Once you remove the showerhead, that water will spill.

 Taking these precautions will help you avoid making a mess.